 Ms. McCormack is an accomplished healthcare executive.
 Her leadership strengths include the development of multiorganization coalitions, crisis management to include bioterrorism threats and operations management, department and fiscal restructuring and oversight.
 Her funding applications on behalf of the City of Hartford secured awards that included the Metropolitan Medical Response System (MMRS) and the Medical Reserve Corps (MRC).
 Ms. McCormack is currently the volunteer Director of the Capitol Region Medical Reserve Corps and the CT MRC Liaison for the Department of Public Health’s statewide Medical Reserve Corps program.
-Ms. McCormack has been consulting with Tetra Tech as an exercise controller/evaluator for six years and is an adjunct faculty member at the University of New Haven, Emergency Management Masters Program.
+She has consulted with Tetra Tech as an exercise controller/evaluator for six years and is an adjunct faculty member at the University of New Haven, Emergency Management Masters Program.

 Ms. McCormack serves on multiple boards and committees and is active in the CT Emergency Management Association (CEMA) and the International Emergency Management Association (IAEM) serving as secretary/treasurer of Region I.